chaunceygardiner/weewx-vantagenext/README.md

 1. The day's cumulative rain is now calculated by calling
 -   weewx.wxformulas.calculate_delta.

+1. This driver only supports WeeWX 4 and Python 3.7 or greater.

 # Installation Instructions

-1. Download the lastest release, weewx-vantagenext-0.11.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-vantagenext).
+1. Download the lastest release, weewx-vantagenext-0.12.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-vantagenext).

 1. Run the following command.

-   `sudo /home/weewx/bin/wee_extension --install weewx-vantagenext-0.11.zip`
+   `sudo /home/weewx/bin/wee_extension --install weewx-vantagenext-0.12.zip`

    Note: this command assumes weewx is installed in /home/weewx.
 If it's installed elsewhere, adjust the path of wee_extension accordingly.